jason-riddle/ansible-role-tailscale/README.v2.md

 Tailscale is a modern, easy-to-use VPN.
 It enables you to share access to machines and devices in a secure way.

+## Features

+The following features are available:
+  - Install the Tailscale agent on a Debian or Redhat-based machine.
+  - Register the Tailscale agent to a tailnet.

+The following features are in beta. **They may be changed or removed in a future release**:
+  - Generate HTTPS certs, for serving HTTPS traffic with Tailscale or with [Caddy](https://caddyserver.com/).

 ## Requirements

 None.